Frequently Asked Questions

 Q: Who is Property Assess?

-A: I am an independent and fully qualified Domestic Energy Assessor (DipDEA, DipDGDA) living in Winchester.
-I started producing residential EPCs in June 2008 and now cover the whole of Hampshire and some parts of the neighbouring counties.
+A: I am an independent and fully qualified Domestic and Commercial Energy Assessor (DipDEA, DipNDEA, DipDGDA) living in Winchester.
+I started producing residential EPCs in June 2008 and cover the whole of Hampshire and some parts of the neighbouring counties.